Easy to do

 Solid drive connection with water

 Butt and back don't get sore like in a kayak

-I started with a human-powered craft, in which I used myself as the engine.
-I sought to reduce the number of parts to a bare minimum.
+To develop the fishBOAT, Billy Roeseler told me to start with a human-powered craft, in which I used myself as the engine.
+Using this as a platfom, I sought to reduce the number of parts to a bare minimum.
 Even pedals, a drivetrain, chains, sprockets, etc., involve too many parts.
 Parts are bad!
-I went through a number of variations.
-Click here to learn about why and how I worked on this problem.
+I went through a number of variations (bobcraft, fishBOOT).
+Click here to learn about why I picked this problem to work on.

 Eventually, I settled on the fishBOOT, so called, because you wear it, like a boot.
 It has only one moving part: the entire hull.
-You rock your weight, forward and back, which causes the hull to oscillate.
-It has a fluke, attached to the hull with a flexible tendon.
-Oscillation of the fluke generates thrust and the craft goes forward.
+You rock your weight, forward and back (or up and down, in the two-person version), which causes the hull to oscillate.
+It has a fin, attached to the hull with a flexible tendon.
+Oscillation of the fin generates thrust and the craft goes forward.
 The drivetrain basically consists of one moving part, plus the tendon.

 It is easier to do than stand-up paddle-boarding.
 I am working on a new, even simpler one-person version which steers from it's nose.